 I have a sneaking suspicion that the emotion driven, reason challenged, frenzy in the media about gun control has something to do with decades of systematic work in academia to emasculate boys and men.
-Yes, sheer unethical politics is a … Continue reading

 James MacMillan, an accomplished composer of sacred music, will give a lecture on Sat 26 January (14.30 – 15.30) will give a talk for the Royal Philharmonic Society.

 Most people think [Martin Luther King, JR] would be the last person to own a gun.
-Yet in the mid-1950s, as the civil rights movement heated up, King kept firearms for self-protection. … Continue reading
+Yet in the mid-1950s, as the civil rights movement heated up, King kept firearms for self-protection.
+In fact, … Continue reading

 I hope you are all washing your hands a lot and getting enough sleep.
-Take care of yourselves.

 Yep… says it all.